rmello4d/TheSustainableDeveloper/beyond_muscles.md

 The muscles?
 They work fine.

 The idea of keeping our joints and ligaments healthier is a sustainable concern.
-It has important future consequences for our health and range of motion.
+It has important consequences for our health and our range of motion.

 For a developer, this is even more important.
 We don't need to get older to have physical problems related to joints, tendons and ligaments: